DeForest Buckner: 2020 season

-During a Week 2 28-11 over the Minnesota Vikings, Buckner recorded his first sack of the season on Kirk Cousins in the end zone for a safety.
-During Week 11 against the Green Bay Packers, Buckner recovered a fumble forced by teammate Julian Blackmon on wide receiver Marquez Valdes-Scantling early in overtime to help the Colts win the game 34–31.
+During a Week 2 28–11 over the Vikings, Buckner recorded his first sack of the season on Kirk Cousins in the end zone for a safety.
+During Week 11 against the Packers, Buckner recovered a fumble forced by teammate Julian Blackmon on wide receiver Marquez Valdes-Scantling early in overtime to help the Colts win the game 34–31.
 Buckner was placed on the reserve/COVID-19 list after testing positive for the virus on November 25, 2020. and activated on December 4.
-During Week 15 against the Houston Texans had a career-high three sacks on Deshaun Watson, including a strip sack that was recovered by the Colts, during the 27–20 road victory, earning AFC Defensive Player of the Week.
+During Week 15 against the Houston Texans he had a career-high three sacks on Deshaun Watson, including a strip sack that was recovered by the Colts, during the 27–20 road victory, earning AFC Defensive Player of the Week.

 Buckner was named the AFC Defensive Player of the Month for his performance in December.

 Buckner finished his first season with the Colts with 58 tackles, 9.5 sacks, three pass deflections, two forced fumbles, and a fumble recovery in 15 games and 14 starts.
 On January 8, 2021, Buckner was named a first-team All-Pro for the 2020 season.
+He was ranked 27th by his fellow players on the NFL Top 100 Players of 2021.

 2021 season

-During the season-opener against the Seattle Seahawks, Buckner recorded six tackles and sacked Russell Wilson once in the 28-16 loss.
-During a Week 6 31-3 victory over the Houston Texans, he recorded five tackles and a sack.
-In the next game against the San Francisco 49ers, Buckner recorded six tackles and a sack in the 30-18 road victory.
-The following week against the Tennessee Titans, Buckner recorded two tackles and a sack in the 34-31 overtime loss.
-During a Week 12 38-31 loss to the Tampa Bay Buccaneers, Buckner recorded three tackles and a sack.
-Three weeks later against the New England Patriots, he recorded four tackles and a sack in the 27-17 victory.
+During the season-opener against the Seahawks, Buckner recorded six tackles and sacked Russell Wilson once in the 28–16 loss.
+During a Week 6 31–3 victory over the Texans, he recorded five tackles and a sack.
+In the next game against the 49ers, Buckner recorded six tackles and a sack in the 30–18 road victory.
+The following week against the Titans, Buckner recorded two tackles and a sack in the 34–31 overtime loss.
+During a Week 12 38–31 loss to the Tampa Bay Buccaneers, Buckner recorded three tackles and a sack.
+Three weeks later against the New England Patriots, he recorded four tackles and a sack in the 27–17 victory.
 On December 22, 2021, Buckner was named to his second Pro Bowl.

 Buckner finished the 2021 season with 68 tackles, seven sacks, and three pass deflections in 17 games and 16 starts.
+He was ranked 66th by his fellow players on the NFL Top 100 Players of 2022.

+2022 season

+Buckner played in all 17 games for the Colts in 2022, starting 16, and tallying 74 combined tackles, 8 sacks, and 2 forced fumbles.
+Following the season, Buckner revealed that he played the entire year with a UCL tear in his left elbow.
+He was ranked 71st by his fellow players on the NFL Top 100 Players of 2023.

+2023 season

+In Week 1 against the Jaguars, Buckner had a 26-yard fumble return for a touchdown.
+Buckner once again played in all 17 games, recording a career-high 81 tackles (fifth on the team) and finished third on the team with eight sacks.
+He earned his third Pro Bowl nomination.